lamb-chen/website/app/drafts/onion.md

 ☆ What am I not good at?
 ☆ What would I like to improve?
 ☆ Any mistakes I have made recently that I have learnt from?
+I will also try to find people that can help unpack things with me.

 ### Strengths
 #### 1. If I'm going to do something, I'm doing it right